InnerSourceCommons/ispo-working-group/README.md

 To chat with everybody in the ISPO working group, please join us in the _[#ispo-working-group][]_ channel in [slack][].

+You can find our public meetings on the [InnerSource Commons Public Calendar] (recurring every-other-Monday).
+Add to your calendar and join us!

 If you want to share details about an InnerSource challenge that you are working in your day job, please open a [new issue](https://github.com/InnerSourceCommons/ispo-working-group/issues) on this repo.

 To work with our [Kanban board][] we need to add you to our GitHub team.